 Police said both Miller and DiNubile were shot in the chest.

 Witnesses said they heard some sort of argument prior to the shooting.

 A surveillance video shows neighbors scrambling from the spot where gunfire erupted.

 Earlier Wednesday, friends and family gathered outside the home of Salvatore DiNubile, the very spot where the shooting occurred.

-Sal will be remembered as a beloved member of the hockey team at Saint Joe’s Prep where he was in his junior year.
+They remember Sal as a beloved member of the hockey team at Saint Joe’s Prep, where he was in his junior year.

 Teammate and friend Owen Kelly said, “Sal was a good kid.
 He was like street smart, school smart, and good at hockey.”

-The other victim, 16-year-old Caleer Miller, was a junior at the Thomas Campus of Mastery Charter School.
+Caleer Miller was a junior at the Thomas Campus of Mastery Charter School.

 Miller had long since established himself as a hard-working, respectful young man who left a good impression on everyone he met.